UNCLOUDED

 And to be fair—it did… for about 20 minutes.

 These days, my unwind looks different.
-And honestly?
-It actually works.
+And …? ….it actually works!

 I walk.